babyhuey616/NTPA_Overhaul/README.md

 # NTPA_Overhaul
-WIP . . . will assemble this over the weekend.
+WIP . . . will assemble this as the project unfolds.